Building Structure & Facade Profile's

 Tenth Ward Planters

-Problem: The masonry foundation on the north-side of the building had a below grade water intrusion problem.
+The masonry foundation on the north side of the building had a below-grade water intrusion problem.
+If you would like to learn more about this project, click the link here:

 Taylor’s Landing

-Problem: Ground water was leaking into the office and retail spaces located below grade.
-If you would like to learn more about this project click the link here:
+Problem: Groundwater was leaking into the office and retail spaces located below grade.
+If you would like to learn more this project, click the link here:

 Second Ward Chapel

-Problem: The bricks and mortar were showing signs of deterioration and water intrusion.
-If you would like to learn more about this project click the link here:
+The bricks and mortar are showing signs of deterioration and water intrusion.
+If you would like to learn more about this project, click the link here

-Problem: Lack of protection when backfilling had caused tears in the waterproof membrane.
-If you would like to learn more about this project click the link here:
+Problem: Lack of protection during backfilling has caused tears in the waterproof membrane.
+If you would like to learn more about this project, click the link here:

 The Weber Center

-Problem: Water was leaking from the pedestrian area thru the ceiling into the facility’s below-grade office space.
+Problem: Water was leaking from the pedestrian area through the ceiling into the facility's below-grade office space.
+If you would like to learn more about this project, click the link here:

 Kearns Building

-Problem: The building’s wooden window frames and sashes had areas of decay, and the bricks and mortar were showing signs of deterioration and water intrusion.
-If you would like to learn more about this project click the link here:
+The building's wooden window frames and sashes had areas of decay, and the bricks and mortar showed signs of deterioration and water intrusion.
+If you would to learn more about this project, click the link here:

 Problem: The planters were leaking water, which was causing freeze-thaw damage to the sandstone exterior.